 Kids love running around and exploring ruins.
 I can just imagine the experience through their eyes – all these broken-down walls to run around, holes to crawl through, windows to poke your head through, etc. Every time we take our kids to ruins such as this, they have a great time.

-Also, keep one eye on the water for wild otters who call this lake home; We’ve never seen one in the wild, but would love to!
+Also, keep one eye on the water for wild otters who call this lake home; We’ve never seen an otter in the wild, but would love to!

-On busy days they will have two boats in service, but on our rainy Tuesday in July, they only had one boat running.
+On busy days they will have two boats to Inchmahone Priory in service, but on our rainy Tuesday in July, they only had one boat running.
 We ended up waiting about 40 minutes to get on the boat to get to the island.

 You pay when you get on the island.
 Hold on to your receipt as it is your ticket back to the mainland.
 There are washrooms, a small gift shop and a few snacks available on the island.

-The Waterfall Trail
+5. The Waterfall Trail

 The Waterfall Trail is an incredibly fun, short walk for kids measuring only 1 mile / 1.8km.
-All along the length of the trail are interactive displays to teach kids more about Scotland and life in the forest.
+All along the length of the walking trail are interactive displays to teach kids more about Scotland and life in the forest.
 Our kids literally ran from display-to-display, laughing and giggling all the way.

 Their favorite was a pair of little round houses dug into the side of a hill with red and blue circular doors.
 The windows in these doors look out at a giant rat head sticking out of its home in a dirt mound immediately opposite.

-Other Loch Lomond Hikes
+Other Loch Lomond Walks